vindolin/ninepatch/README.rst

 Command line usage
 ------------------
-Your image must be a png image with a transparent background.
-The scale guide color must be 100% opaque black.
+Your image must be a PNG image with a transparent background.
+The scale and fill guide color must be 100% opaque black.

-open the scaled image in a viewer
+Open the scaled image in a viewer

 ::

     $ ninepatch 9patch_test.png 300 300

-save the scaled image to a new file
+Save the scaled image to a new file

 ::

     $ ninepatch 9patch_test.png 300 300 scaled.png

-There's also a Tkinter viewer you can use to interactively preview your 9-patch images:
+Interactively resize and preview an image in a Tkinter viewer.

 ::